Gregory F Simpson, Managing Director, Agent In Engagement

 Do You Want To Recommend Anyone?

-1 thought on “Gregory F Simpson, Managing Director, Agent In Engagement”
+1 thoughts on “Gregory F Simpson, Managing Director, Agent In Engagement”

 • “The first thing I would do is address the employee-manager relationship.
 “Gallup estimates that the manager accounts for at least 70% of the variance in employee engagement scores across business units.”
 Therein lies the problem.
 What do you do if the managers and leaders are disengaged?
 People who focus on fixing EE/EX through HR have it all wrong.
 HR is almost never positioned to force leadership to change.
 WIth an HR-led Initiative, the employees get only what the politics, culture, and silos permit.
 Focusing on the managers is like trying to push a string.
 EE is an enterprise issue and every manager and leader has his or her own priorities and prejudices which will not be overcome by HR, notwithstanding how accomplished the CHRO is.
 It’s a matter of positioning, which explains the global lack of progress on EE and EX initiatives.
 If the CEO and a third party aren’t conducting the initiative then the trip isn’t worth taking.
 Try to find a single white paper, customer example, or even a company highlighting their delivered success in their marketing pieces, there are none.
 Better yet, find a company willing to put a major portion of their fees at risk pending the client’s assessment of the results.
 Compare the current worldwide results, to the following: https://chiefexecutive.net/employee-engagement-ceos-actually-listening/